 - Expy: Fills the role Peach would usually have in the franchise as the Damsel in Distress for Koopa and the princess of the fantastic kingdom.

-- I Choose to Stay: She offers to stay behind in the Dino realm to help her father resume rule.
+- I Choose to Stay: She offers to stay behind in the Dino realm to help her father resume rule (and, in Mario's words, figure out where she belongs).
 That doesn't mean she's above going to Brooklyn to ask for help.
+Averted in the manga where she heads back to Earth with the Mario Bros.

 - Love Interest: Despite being the Peach of this universe, not for Mario, but for Luigi.